sgiehl/piwik-plugin-ReferrersManager/README.md

 Please direct any feedback to [stefan@piwik.org](mailto:stefan@piwik.org)

-Please feel free to create Issues or pull requests.
+Feel free to create issues and pull requests.